 Boost your revenue management

 Dynamic pricing was created by the airline industry in the mid-1980s under the principle of selling the right product at the right price to the right customer at the right time.
 Although pricing strategies have evolved considerably since then, this goal remains at the heart of the sales and marketing efforts of all travel agents.
+In modern times we also use the look to book ratio to keep up with the efficiency of our sales.

 The big difference today compared to the 1980s is the increasingly volatile nature of price movements.
 Let’s take a look at a single example.
 A customer books a hotel stay on your platform.
 On average the price of that booking will now change 18 times until it’s time to check-in.
 For you, it would be hugely beneficial to know the best time to re-book that stay at the optimal price point, resulting in a saving that will go straight to your bottom line.
 But conventional revenue management techniques are unable to accurately predict when the price will reach its absolute bottom.
 And here’s where big data can help.
 Thanks to its unique algorithm based on 23 million hotel rates across the world, Hotelmize can improve margins for travel companies by up to 30% on bookings already made on their platforms.
 And a further advantage is that this big data solution works behind the scenes with no human intervention required.
 Last year Hotelmize’s big data technology was applied to 280,000 hotel bookings resulting in total savings of $15m, or an average of $53.57 per booking.